 - Discuss how foods are prepared or served.
 For example, is the food served as part of a meal or eaten by itself.

-- Brainstorm dishes originating from other countries.
-Link those recipes to ingredients children may already be eating.
-For example, some children may not have tried tacos before, yet they may be familiar with chicken, cheese and sour cream.
+- Ask if the food is similar to another food they know.
+Link foods to ingredients children already eat.
+For example, tacos may be new to some children, yet they may be familiar with chicken, cheese and sour cream.

 Organize a taste test

 Children will be able to see and touch the food, in addition to tasting.
 All of these promote learning and acceptance of foods.

 This could be a small sample of any food.
 It could also be an activity like a “Breads of the World” potluck with croissants, rye bread, bannock, milk buns, naan and injera.

 Invite children to try foods, without any pressure.
 Offer the food and let the child decide if they would like to try it.
 Be patient with children who are trying new foods.
 It can take up to 15 exposures before they become familiar with the new food.

 Do a look-alike activity (suitable for the classroom)